Date, Time, TimeSpan (amount of time): new tag data types in the Reliance SCADA/HMI system

 Reliance now allows you to display the values of tags of types Time, DateTime, and TimeSpan (amount of time) with millisecond precision.
 You can activate this property for each tag through the Device Manager's Advanced page.

-Reliance, Data Table Manager, Time format
+Reliance, Device Manager, Time format

-Data Table Manager > tag properties > Advanced
+Device Manager > tag properties > Advanced

 Import of data structures or tags from ST or XML in accordance with IEC 61131-3